In 2014 a receipt from the Temple Bar pub in Dublin went viral after it appeared online and a discussion about how expensive Dublin is erupted.

 If you’re looking for some Irish music hop on the Luas and head up to the Cobblestone, in Smithfield.
 There’s live music every night (with two rooms to gig in).
 There’s always a good crowd and most importantly good banter.

-This pub is said to have the best pint of Guinness in Dublin and considering St. James’s Gate is just miles away that’s a pretty big claim.
-The pub is 300 years old and is up for no nonsense.
+This pub is said to have the best pint of Guinness in Dublin and considering St. James’s Gate is just a few miles away that’s a pretty big claim.
+The pub is 300 years old and tolerates no nonsense.
 There’s a cellphone ban in the bar and locals don’t take kindly to rowdiness.
-It’s a treasured jewel for pint supping Dubs.
+It’s a treasured jewel for pint-supping Dubs.

 Find out more here.